WVEC: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-On November 8, 2010, WVEC added ABC's Live Well Network (now Localish) on channel 13.2.
-On January 23, 2013, WVEC added MeTV to a new subchannel, 13.3.
-On January 20, 2015, WVEC removed Live Well Network and replaced it with the Justice Network (now True Crime Network).

 Analog-to-digital conversion

-WVEC discontinued regular programming on its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+WVEC ended regular programming on its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 41 to VHF channel 13.

 Eastern Shore translator

-There is one low-powered translator of WVEC that is located in the Eastern Shore of Virginia and is municipally-owned by Accomack County rather than Tegna.
+There is one low-power translator of WVEC that is located in the Eastern Shore of Virginia and is municipally owned by Accomack County rather than Tegna.
 WVEC and Tegna do not own or operate any translators in the Greater Hampton Roads area.